NVitanovic/NVitanovic/README.md

 👨🏻‍💻 I'm Nikola Vitanović,

-🛠️ DevOps enginner by day and
+🛠️ DevOps engineer by day and

-🔐 Cyber security enthusiast by night.
+🔐 Cybersecurity enthusiast by night.

 <hr>